Configure Inventory Visibility

 Extended dimensions

-Customers who want to use external data sources in the data source can take advantages of the extensibility that Dynamics 365 offers by creating Class Extensions for the InventOnHandChangeEventDimensionSet and InventInventoryDataServiceBatchJobTask classes.
+If you're using external data sources, you can take advantage of the extensibility that the solution offers by creating class extensions for the InventOnHandChangeEventDimensionSet and InventInventoryDataServiceBatchJobTask classes.

 Be sure to synchronize with the database after creating the extensions in order for the custom fields to be added in the InventSum table.
 You can then refer to the "Dimensions" section earlier in this article, to map your custom dimensions to any of the eight extended dimensions in BaseDimensions in Inventory.